cisco/ChezScheme/IMPLEMENTATION.md

  * `zuo . test-experr`

-As its name suggests, the `test` group is a good default set of configrations.
+As its name suggests, the `test` group is a good default set of configurations.
 The `test-some` target is mostly a subset of `test`, and `test-some-fast` further omits interpreter mode.
-The `test-more` target includes combinations with slower and more agressive checking.
+The `test-more` target includes combinations with slower and more aggressive checking.
 The `test-experr` set includes one configuration for every combination of options that might have different expected errors.